pelagios/peripleo/README.md

     "end" : 130
   },
   "geo_bounds" : {
-    "minLon" : 23.7195,
+    "min_lon" : 23.7195,
-    "maxLon" : 44.0,
+    "max_lon" : 44.0,
-    "minLat" : 37.5197,
+    "min_lat" : 37.5197,
-    "maxLat" : 45.5
+    "max_lat" : 45.5
   }
 }
 ```

 The `identifier`, `title` and `object_type` labels are always present.
 Depending on the object, the record can also
-include a short textual `description`, the bounds of the object in space and time (`geo_bounds` and `temporal_bounds`,
+include a short textual `description`, the bounds of the object in space and time (`geo_bounds` and `temporal_bounds`, respectively) and a lists of URLs to `depictions` (images).

-respectively), and lists of URLs to `images` and `thumbnails`.
-You can retrieve more information about an
+In case the result represents and item (rather than a place), the record can also include a `homepage` URL for the item, and the `dataset_path`, i.e. the hierarchy of datasets the item is in.
+You can retrieve more information about an object (such as all places related to it, or information about sub-items) through __REST-style access__ (see below), using the object's `identifier` as a key.

-object (such as all places related to it, or information about sub-items) through __REST-style access__ (see below), using the object's `identifier` as a key.
+In case the result reprents a place, the record will include a list of variant `names` and, potentially, a list of `matches` - additional identifier URIs, under the same place is registered in other gazetteers.

 The base URL for search is http://pelagios.org/peripleo/search, followed by any of these
 the filter parameters: